NLCaceres/my-portfolio/react-client/README.md

   - React Router 6
   - Beginning Typescript Migration
 - Bootstrap 5 + React-Bootstrap 2 migration
-  - Use more CSS Modules when possible to reduce the # of times props.viewWidth is prop drilled
+  - CSS Modules used whenever possible to reduce the # of times props.viewWidth is prop drilled
     - Fixes NavBar being oversized on very small mobile devices!
-  - BUT use Bootstrap's helper classes if they provide multiple CSS rules at once
+  - BUT Bootstrap's helper classes used if they provide multiple CSS rules at once
     - Ex: 'display-2' under the hood is actually 'font-weight', 'font-size', and 'line-height' for a very specific look!
     - On other hand, 'flex-grow-1' just adds 'flex-grow: 1', so instead use a CSS Module that combines it with other flex rules for that element
-  - Extend React-Bootstrap Components to be easily reused across my Portfolio with my own specifications and preferences
+  - React-Bootstrap Components repackaged into my own custom components with my own specifications and preferences for easy reuse across my Portfolio
     - App-Wide Alert made to be easily filled, displayed, and recolored based on message and color props
     - App-Wide Spinner to easily ensure it's accessible whenever used
 - React-Spring for animations